Yandex Cloud

 5. Confirm stopping the cluster.

-To stop a Apache Hive™ Metastore cluster, run the command:
+To stop a Apache Hive™ Metastore cluster, run this command:

 yc managed-metastore cluster stop <cluster_name_or_ID>